yopgaming/SIT.Core/README.md

 ```
 - If BepInEx is working a console should open and display the module "plugin" as started

+## Coop

+### Highlight - BE AWARE
+Coop is in very early stages of redevelopment.
+Nothing works.

+### PREREQUIST
+You must have the SPT-Aki mod installed in your Server for this module to work.
+If you do not wish to use the Coop module, you must disable it in the BepInEx config file.

+### Can Coop use BSG code?
+No. BSG server code is hidden from the client for obvious reasons.
+So BSG's implementation of Coop use the same online servers as PvPvE.
+We don't see this, so we cannot use this.

+### How it will work and reason
+1. After rigourous testing in [SIT.Tarkov.Coop](https://github.com/paulov-t/SIT.Tarkov.Coop), I discovered that my UDP Web Socket implementation was much to unreliable and laggy.
+2. With point 1 in mind, I have reverted back to basic TCP JSON web calls back and forth to the SPT-Aki Server with a mod handling the data.
+Initial movement tests work extremely well!

 ## Thanks List
 - SPT-Aki team
 - MTGA team

 ## License

->>SOME<< of the original core functionality completed by SPT-Aki teams.
+Some of the original core functionality completed by SPT-Aki teams.
 There may be licenses pertaining to them within this source.